USS Bennington (CV-20): World War II

+Operations off Iwo Jima

 She arrived in Ulithi lagoon on 8 February and became a unit of Task Group (TG) 58.1.
 The aircraft carrier remained at Ulithi only two days, departing the atoll with TG 58.1 on the 10th to make air attacks on the Japanese home islands in support of the landings on Iwo Jima.
 Task Force 58 steamed first to the vicinity of the Marianas to conduct rehearsals over Tinian before heading north.
 After the air groups carried out the training sorties on 12 February, the ships fueled at sea on the 14th and then headed toward the launching point some 200 km southeast of Tokyo.
 On the 16th, TF 58 launched its air strikes on Japan proper.
 Bennington aviators went after targets both at Tokyo and at Yokosuka, site of the large Japanese naval base.
 While their colleagues pounded Japan, pilots in Bennington's Combat Air Patrol (CAP) helped to protect TG 58.1 from air raids and shot down three intruders.
 On the negative side, her air group lost one plane to antiaircraft fire over Japan.

 The aircraft carrier retired from the vicinity of Honshu on 18 February, fueled the next day, and then steamed toward Iwo Jima to provide close support.
 She continued that duty from 20 to 22 February before retiring for a fueling rendezvous on the 23rd.
 The following day, she and her sister carriers set a course back toward Japan.
 On the 25th, her air group participated in another series of attacks on the Tokyo region of Japan.
 Retiring on the 26th, Bennington launched aircraft against airfields on Okinawa in the Ryukyu Islands on 1 March.
 TF 58 headed back to Ulithi on the 3rd and reentered that anchorage the following day for eight days of rest and relaxation.